2026-27 Course Catalog

 Literature and Fairy Tales (Elective)

 A child’s first exposure to storytelling often begins with a fairy tale.
 From Little Red Riding Hood to Cinderella, fairy tales still delight young children who fear the cunning wolf or dream of attending the ball.
-But where did these tales come from?
+But, where did these tales come from?
 Who were they for, and how have they changed?
 What purpose do they serve in today’s global society?
-This course examines the history and cultural legacy of these stories, which seem so simple at first glance.
-We will explore versions of fairy tales from across time periods and cultures, tales that can include dark subjects, including cannibalism, demons, abuse or neglect, and more.
-We will take a close look at the popular Grimm brothers and their non-Disney-fied tales to understand how and why storytellers have included such difficult topics in fairy tales.
-We will complement the tales themselves by reading critical essays about race, gender, ability, and sexuality to understand the contemporary social challenges surrounding these stories.
-Ultimately, we will question how these tales can perpetuate stereotypes and support dominant historical narratives, and we will also appreciate how the tales provide children and adults a space for imagination and wonder.
+This course examines the history and cultural legacy of these stories, which seem simple at first glance.
+We will compare versions of fairy tales from across time periods and cultures, and why tales often include dark subjects, such as cannibalism, demons, abuse, and violence.
+We will take a close look at Hans Christian Andersen’s sentimental tales and the Grimm Brothers’ more gruesome tales to understand these authors’ places in the fairy tale canon.
+We will complement the tales themselves by reading critical essays about race, gender, ability, and sexuality to understand the contemporary social challenges posed by fairy tales today.
+Ultimately, we will explore how these tales can perpetuate stereotypes and reinforce dominant historical narratives, while also examining how fairy tales offer children and adults an important space for imagination and wonder.

 Grade level: 11-12